GioLomia/InstaParse/README.md

 The following **required** functionality is completed:

-- [ x] User can sign up to create a new account using Parse authentication.
+[x] User can sign up to create a new account using Parse authentication.
-- [ x] User can log in and log out of his or her account.
+[x] User can log in and log out of his or her account.
-- [ x] The current signed in user is persisted across app restarts.
+[x] The current signed in user is persisted across app restarts.
-- [ x] User can take a photo, add a caption, and post it to "Instagram".
+[x] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: